Joseph Holston: Life and career

+His solo exhibition Joseph Holston: Call and Response, was presented in 2024 by the Alper Initiative for Washington Art, at the American University Museum at the Katzen Arts Center.

 Other major solo exhibitions were at the Washington County Museum of Fine Arts, the Southern Alleghenies Museum of Art, the Reginald F. Lewis Museum of Maryland African American History and Culture, and the Federal Reserve Arts Program in Washington, D. C. He has been Artist-in-Residence at the University of Maryland Eastern Shore, North Carolina A & T State University, and the Experimental Printmaking Institute at Lafayette College.

 Color in Freedom: Journey along the Underground Railroad

 In 2008, Holston created a visual narrative of the journey from slavery to freedom—Color in Freedom: Journey along the Underground Railroad.
 The collection of over fifty paintings, etchings, and drawings is structured in four movements: I. The Unknown World depicts the stages of the movement of captive Africans through the Middle Passage and to the slave block; II.
 Living in Bondage--Life on the Plantation portrays slave life; III.
 The Journey of Escape, tracks the route to freedom, and; IV.
 Color in Freedom celebrates achieving the goal and new beginnings.
 "In embarking on this project, Holston joined the ranks of generations of artists who have created art as a vehicle to witness, reflect on, confront, question, and ultimately deepen understanding of history."
 Since its opening in 2008 at the University of Maryland University College, the collection has toured museums, galleries and institutions nationally and internationally.
 In 2010, it was exhibited at the United Nations in Geneva, Switzerland.
 Selections from the suite were included in 2016 in the exhibition Black Mechanics: the Making of an American University and a Nation, at Brown University, at the invitation of Brown's Center for the Study of Slavery and Justice.